Nusa Penida Dive Site

 - PADI courses are carried out by PADI-certified, and insured, Instructors.

-- The Atlantis International speedboats are fully equipped with First Aid kit, emergency oxygen, and communication system in case of emergency.
+- The Dune Bali speedboats are fully equipped with First Aid kit, emergency oxygen, and communication system in case of emergency.

 The dive site Mangrove is situated between Nusa (meaning island) Lembongan and Nusa Ceningan.
 As its name implies, this site is characterized by an expanse of mangrove and serves an important role in the local ecosystem.
 The reef and sloping seabed are thick and plentiful with marine flora, completely covered with a multitude of species of coral, sponges, anemones, and a rich variety of animal life.
 Along a gentle slope that steadily descends to between 8 – 20 metres deep, you and your dive group will drift with the current that varies in intensity from weak to strong.
 The quality of the reef makes this dive site one of the most beautiful found in the Nusa Lembongan/Penida marine park.
 Mangrove is also known as a good location for snorkeling.

 At the end of the channel, between Nusa Ceningan and Nusa Penida, we arrive at the dive site Toyapakeh.
 Semi-protected from the currents arriving from the strait of Ceningan, this is a superb site with large prominent boulders and very particular and uneven coral formations.
 Between 6 and 15 metres, a coral plateau stretches out and then drops off to an abrupt wall that descends down to about 30 metres.
 Most often this is a drift dive that will sail people through a multitude of marine life and unbelievable corals, crossing paths with pelagics, including the Mola mola.
 Even in the shallows, thousands of juvenile fish take shelter amidst the coral reef.